AdrianCC9/Malory/README.md

 1. **Audio Detection Pipeline:**
    - Records incoming audio using a USB microphone.
    - Extracts MFCC (Mel-frequency cepstral coefficients) features from the audio signal.
-   - Classifies sounds as either background noise, meowing, or scratching.
+   - Uses **YAMNet** for classifying sounds as either background noise, meowing, or scratching.
    - Triggers deterrent response if meowing or scratching is detected.

 2. **Computer Vision Pipeline:**
    - Captures real-time video feed using the Raspberry Pi camera module.
-   - Runs a Convolutional Neural Network (CNN) to classify standing vs. non-standing behavior.
+   - Runs a Convolutional Neural Network (CNN) based on **MobileNetV2** to classify standing vs. non-standing behavior.
    - Triggers deterrent response if standing behavior is detected.

 3. **Deterrent Response System:**